Why is Jair Bolsonaro the most likely

 *The opinions published herein are the sole responsibility of its author.*

 Beatrice Rangel is President & CEO of the AMLA Consulting Group, which provides growth and partnership opportunities in US and Hispanic markets.
-AMLA identifies the best potential partner for businesses which are eager to exploit the growing buying power of the US Hispanic market and for US Corporations seeking to find investment partners in Latin America.
-Previously, she was Chief of Staff for Venezuela President Carlos Andres Perez as well as Chief Strategist for the Cisneros Group of Companies.
+AMLA Identifica the best potential partner for businesses which are eager to exploit the growing buying power of the US Hispanic market and for US corporations seeking to find investment partners in Latin America.
+Previously, she was chief of Staff for Venezuela President Carlos Andres Perez as well as Chief Strategist for the Cisneros Group of companies.